tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/propagation_setup/acceleration_models/thrust.rst

             Vehicle=[  propagation_setup.acceleration.thrust_from_engine( 'MainEngine') ],
             ...

-Where the thrust acceleration due to the single engine model named 'MainEngine' will be used, see :func:`tudatpy.numerical_simulation.propagation_setup.acceleration.thrust_from_engine`.
-Alternatively, a single thrust acceleration model may be created from a list of user-provided engine names (:func:`tudatpy.numerical_simulation.propagation_setup.acceleration.thrust_from_engines`), or from all engines assigned to the vehicle (:func:`tudatpy.numerical_simulation.propagation_setup.acceleration.thrust_from_all_engines`)
+Where the thrust acceleration due to the single engine model named 'MainEngine' will be used

 Thrust torque
 ~~~~~~~~~~~~~